spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-2/index.md

 There are, however, two details that are particularly important:

-1. The `Spokestack` setup in `Voice`, specifically how it deals with wakeword and NLU data files
+1. The `Spokestack` setup in `Voice`, specifically how it deals with wake word and NLU data files

 For this tutorial, we're taking the simple approach of including all our data files in the `assets` folder (thus distributing them with the app itself) and simply decompressing them to the cache folder on startup.
 To decrease app size, you can choose to omit these files from the distribution and download them if absent, possibly forcing the app to redownload them based on version changes.
 It's important to think up front about how you'll distribute updates to your NLU model, since it essentially determines which features are available via voice.